Frequently asked questions about moving to someone in Sweden

 Swedish embassies and consulates-general External link, opens in new window.

 If you have completed an online application, you can essentially always count on the case being complete since it cannot be sent in otherwise.
-We may nonetheless need more information from you depending on what comes forth in the administration process, but we won’t know that until we begin administering your case.
+We may nonetheless need more information from you depending on what comes forth in the administration process.
+If we need more information from you we will contact you.

 The decision must be issued before you travel to Sweden.
 While you are waiting on a decision, you can apply for an entry visa to temporarily visit Sweden.
 It is the embassy in the country you live in that reviews your application for an entry visa and an individual assessment is always done.